FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task4_2_Creating_Managing_ConfigMaps_Secrets.md

 - Delete ConfigMap

-use `kubectl delete cm <configMap Name> to delete configmap, however delete a ConfigMap will not delete configuration on cFOS, but you can create a ConfigMap with delete command to delete the configuration.
+use `kubectl delete cm <configMap Name> to delete configmap, however delete a ConfigMap will not delete configuration on the running cFOS, but you can create a ConfigMap with delete command to delete the configuration.

-- Update ConfigMap

-Update a Configmap will also update the configuration on cFOS

-- #### Create ConfigMap for cFOS to delete a Firewall Config
+- Create ConfigMap for cFOS to delete a Firewall Config

 ```bash
 apiVersion: v1